BenCos17/ben-cogs/ampremover/docs.md

 ### `[p]amputator settings`

 Displays the current configuration settings for the AmputatorBot, including the opt-in status of the server.
+This command cannot be used in DMs.

 **Usage:**
 `[p]amputator settings`

+**Details:**
+- **Opt-in Status:** Shows whether the server is currently opted in to use the AmputatorBot service.
+A checkmark (✅) indicates the server is opted in, while a cross (❌) indicates it is not.
+- **Embed Display:** The settings are displayed in an embed format, with the title showing the server's name.
+The embed color is green if opted in and red if not.
+- **Footer Information:** The embed includes a footer with a reminder to use `[p]amputator` for more commands.